stevebuik/om-next-ideas/README.md

     - for unit tests (see core_test.cljc)
     - TODO for integration tests
 - parse middleware
+    - partially built, waiting to see what the prescribed error handling design looks like
 - schema to validate queries (especially on server where client might be hacked)
 - :always-validate on mutations
 - components (ssierra lib) on server
     - figwheel component started as part of the server
     - figwheel app talks the the real api during development
+- dirty tracking of local state data to control when remote mutation is required

 ### Important cljc fns